 - Salt and ground black pepper to taste

-- 1 tsp red pepper flakes or paprika
+- 1 teaspoon red pepper flakes or paprika

 - Preheat the oven to 375 degrees.
 Mix the sweet potatoes and cinnamon and place in a single layer in a baking pan.
 Bake the sweet potatoes for 20-25 minutes or until they are fork tender.
 Set aside.